LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-constraints.md

 <span id="constraint-cli">

-* **Recommendation-CLI-First**: As per _Constraint-Typing-Preferred_, the input to the app needs to be primarily CLI.
-The GUI can be used to give visual feedback to the user rather than to collect input.
+* **Recommendation-CLI-First**: As per _Constraint-Typing-Preferred_, the input to the app needs to be primarily commands based (i.e., the app should be a CLI app).
+A GUI can be implemented and used to give visual feedback to the user rather than to collect input.
 While we don't prohibit non-CLI inputs, note that such inputs will reduce the suitability of the product to target users, which will be graded under the _product design_ criterion.<br>
   Some suggestions:
   * Give keyboard alternatives to mouse/GUI inputs, if any.
   * Regular typing is usually faster than using key combinations.
 Design the app in a way that you can do stuff faster by typing compared to mouse actions or key combinations.
   * <tooltip content="typing the full command and hitting ENTER will complete the task">One-shot commands</tooltip> are faster over <tooltip content="prompting the user to input one parameter at a time">multi-step commands</tooltip>.
-If you provide a multi-step command to help new users, you can also provide a one-shot equivalent for regular/expert users. %%&nbsp;Reason: We want the user to be able to accomplish tasks faster using CLI than a GUI; having to enter commands part-by-part will slow down the user.%%
+If you provide a multi-step command to help new users, you also need to provide a one-shot equivalent for regular/expert users. %%&nbsp;Reason: We want the user to be able to accomplish tasks faster using CLI than a GUI; having to enter commands part-by-part will slow down the user.%%
 </span>

 <box type="warning">